Lloyd Worrall branches are open. Read our update Our update

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing.

-Where you have agreed to receive it, or we have a legitimate interest in communicating with you, we may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
+Where you have agreed to receive it, we may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which goods, services and offers may be relevant for you.

 We will only share your personal data for marketing purposes in accordance with your preferences/consent.

-You can ask us to stop sending you marketing messages at any time by registering on the website and linking your trade account then checking or unchecking relevant boxes to adjust your marketing preferences, by following the opt‐out links on any marketing message sent to you or by emailing email@example.com at any time.
+You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by emailing email@example.com at any time.

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please email firstname.lastname@example.org